-When an apartment becomes available, in-place residents requiring a different apartment will be housed appropriately before an applicant is selected from the outside Waiting List.
-However, if the number of in-place resident transfer requests exceeds 10% of the total number of units at the community, selection of the in-place residents will alternate with those applicants on the Waiting List.
-Approved Reasonable Accommodation transfer requests will take priority over other in-house transfer requests or applicants on the outside Waiting List.
+Vacant units will be filled on an alternating basis between in-place residents requesting transfer and applicants from the external Waiting List as defined in Exhibit F - Transfer Policy.
+VAWA Transfer Requests and approved Reasonable Accommodation transfer requests will take priority over other in-house transfer requests or applicants on the outside Waiting List.
 In this manner, management will be able to avoid displacing, through eviction or other actions, current residents whose housing needs have changed since admission.
 Unit transfer requests will be done in chronological order, based upon the date the Transfer Application was submitted.